-We were having a fantastic weekend around Mount Barney, and not ready to end it just yet.
+We were having a fantastic weekend around Mount Barney and were not ready to end it just yet.
 So we decided to explore a bit the Scenic Rim Wine Trail on our way back to Brisbane.
 We chose to stop at Kooroomba as we were intrigued by the description on the brochure.
 We don’t often get to visit a lavender farm in Brisbane!

-With a lavender farm in the vineyard, they promise a taste of French Provence on the Scenic Rim.
+With a lavender farm in the vineyard, Kooroomba vineyards promise a taste of French Provence on the Scenic Rim.

 So we were excited to get this opportunity at a Brisbane lavender farm, and it didn’t disappoint.
 It ended up being the perfect destination to end our great gateway to Mount Barney.
 We loved the views of the many peaks of the Scenic Rim region (easy to identify with the PeakFinder app).
 The extra special touch of lavender created a unique atmosphere.

 With some vines in the background, we could imagine being in Provence – if it wasn’t for the kangaroo jumping around to make sure the photos looked like Australia.
 It’s always a pleasure to spot iconic Australian wildlife in the wild.

 The lavender farm offers fantastic photo opportunities and you’ll get a chance to buy products directly from the producer.
 But there aren’t the only reasons to go there.
 There are also food and wine tasting experiences awaiting at Kooroomba Lavender Farm.

 What’s on the menu at the Lavender Farm

 On our first visit, the sophisticated menu was a great surprise with plenty of choices full of originality.
 We all had to try in each other’s plates as we were intrigued by what we were eating and discovering new tastes.
 We were pleased to see many local products featured.

-I loved how we could find the lavender in the menu too: in the lavender tea-smoked confit duck leg or the Backed potato with lavender honey mustard seed dressing for example.
+I loved how we could find the lavender on the menu too: in the lavender tea-smoked confit duck leg or the backed potato with lavender honey mustard seed dressing for example.